Toshbrown/tosh-databox/README.md

 - odd paths and setup due to cramming it all into one repo (you may need to add github.com/toshbrown/tosh-databox to your $GOPATH to get IDEs to play)
 - add a container-manger-core-store, use it to store passwords, installed apps, root cert etc (no more writing to random files!!!)
 - proxy brakes if http2 upgrade is attempted (curl dose this by default)
+- proxy has no support for websockets
 - On app driver restart the IP of the containers needs to be updated see (https://github.com/me-box/core-container-manager/blob/master/src/container-manager.js#L284)
--installing an app befor any stores causes a hang
+- trying to installing an app befor any stores causes a hang
+- /run/secrets/DATABOX_ROOT_CA contains the RSA PRIVATE KEY and is passed to all apps and drivers!!!!

 # Getting it working